Social studies essay outline and cliches. Social studies essay (USE): structure, cliché phrases, typical mistakes. Social Studies Essay Examples

 So,…

-That is why I cannot agree with the author of the statement ...
+This is why I cannot agree with the author of the statement...

 That's why I agree with the opinion...

-Summarizing what has been said, it should be noted ...
+To summarize what has been said, it should be noted...

 Tips for working with task C9.

-When choosing a topic, the graduate should be guided by the following considerations: “I am sure that ...
+When choosing a topic, a graduate should be guided by the following considerations: “I am sure that ...

 1) I understand the meaning of the statement;